 -

-Part 4: The Speaker's Ho'oponopono Protocol: A Step-by-Step Cleansing Ritual
+Part 4: The Speaker's Ho'oponopono Protocol: A Step-by-Step System to Overcome Fear of Speaking

-Let's move from theory to practice.
-Here is a detailed, multi-step protocol to apply Ho'oponopono specifically to the challenges of public speaking and on-camera work.
+Let's translate philosophy into actionable steps.
+This is your detailed, multi-stage protocol to apply Ho'oponopono specifically to the challenge of public speaking and on-camera work.
+This is your personalized system for fearless public speaking.

-For the next 21 days, commit to this practice.
-It takes about three weeks to rewire a neural pathway.
+For the next 21 days, commit to this practice to rewire your foundational neural pathways related to being seen and heard.

 -

-Morning Ritual (5 minutes): Before checking your phone, sit quietly.
+Morning Ritual (5-10 minutes): Before engaging with the external world, sit quietly.
 Place a hand on your heart.
-Bring to mind any general anxiety about being seen or heard.
+Acknowledge any general anxiety about communication or visibility.
 As you breathe, mentally repeat the four phrases.
-You don't even need to know the specific memory; you can just say them to the "feeling" of fear.
+Direct them toward the vague "feeling" of fear.
+This daily practice is how you build a new default setting to overcome fear of speaking.

 -

-Trigger Response: Throughout the day, whenever you feel a flicker of self-doubt or social anxiety, silently repeat "I love you" to that feeling.
+Trigger Response Throughout the Day: Whenever you feel a flicker of self-doubt, social anxiety, or judgment (in meetings, on calls, even in conversations), silently repeat "I love you" to that feeling.
+Clean the data as it appears.

-4.2 Pre-Interview Deep Dive: Healing the Core Wounds
+4.2 Pre-Event Deep Dive: Healing the Core Wounds Behind the Fear

-Do this the day before or the morning of your recording.
+Do this the day before or the morning of your important speaking engagement, interview, or recording.

 -